brentwong10/leva/README.md

-Please open http://localhost:5000/ after opening the test.exe or openining it/ dragging it to the cmd.
+Please open http://localhost:5000/ after opening the test.exe.

-Please press ctrl+C to close it if you use CMD to open it, OR Please shutdown test.exe in Task Manager to close it if you open it directly
+Please close the cmd directly to shutdown test.exe, Or shut down test.exe in Task Manager to close it if you open it directly if you can not see the cmd window